JoeZhao527/Segment-Turtle/README.md

 ## Training and Evaluation

-We have one entry point for each of Mask R-CNN, DPMR, U-Net and UFO.
-Notice that UFO relies on U-Net results, so it has to be ran after U-Net training and evaluation.
+We have one entry point for each of the Mask R-CNN, DPMR, U-Net and UFO.
+Notice that UFO relies on the U-Net results, so it has to be ran after U-Net training and evaluation.

-1. Train and evaluate standard Mask R-CNN:
+Train and evaluate standard Mask R-CNN by running `mask_rcnn_train.py`:
 ```
 python mask_rcnn_train.py \
   --data_dir=./turtles-data/data \
   --output_dir=./output_mask_rcnn
 ```

-2. Train and evaluate Daul Proposal Mask R-CNN (DPMR)
+Train and evaluate DPMR by running `dual_prop_rcnn.py`
 ```
 python dual_prop_rcnn.py \
   --data_dir=./turtles-data/data \